Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: The model

 \section{The model}

-We follow the model of \citet{aguilar2015}, who assume a population of fixed size $N$ in continuous time with death-birth and learning events, akin to a Moran model in population genetics.
-Newborn individuals do not have any cultural parent at the time of birth, but acquire role models one by one through learning events, each of which assigns a (single) new cultural parent to the focal individual; it is intentionally left unspecified which traits are transmitted in a given learning event, and whether and how new traits emerge.
-We combine this model with a simplistic model that makes the appearance and transmission of traits explicit.
+We follow the model of \citet{aguilar2015}, who assume a population of fixed size $N$ in continuous time with death-birth and learning events.
+We primarily think of individuals as humans, but they could be reinterpreted as groups of humans, see the discussion.
+The model bears elements of both the Moran model of population genetics and the SIS (susceptible-infected-susceptible) model of epidemiology; we will discuss these connections later.
+We assume that newborn individuals do not have any cultural parent at the time of birth, but acquire role models one by one through learning events, each of which assigns a (single) new cultural parent to the focal individual. \citet{aguilar2015} restrict themselves to this so-called untyped model, where it is intentionally left unspecified which traits are transmitted in a given learning event, and whether and how new traits emerge.
+We combine this with a simplistic model that makes the appearance and transmission of traits explicit.
 This is motivated by the work of \citet{KobayashiWakanoOhtsuki2018}, who assume a discrete-time Wright--Fisher process, where every newborn invents a random number of new traits and is assigned a random number $K$ of potential role models; every trait of each of the role models is independently transmitted to the newborn with probability $b$.
-Here we assume that, within the continuous-time model of \citet{aguilar2015}, new traits appear at constant rate $\mu$ in every individual, and we specify the mode of transmission in accordance with \citet{KobayashiWakanoOhtsuki2018} with the choice $b=1$, so that the learning individual acquires \emph{all} traits of its cultural parent(s).
+Here we assume that, within the continuous-time model of \citet{aguilar2015}, new traits appear at constant rate $\mu$ in every individual, and we specify the mode of transmission in accordance with \citet{KobayashiWakanoOhtsuki2018} with the choice $b=1$, so the learning individual acquires \emph{all} traits of its cultural parent; this assumption is made for mathematical convenience.
 The resulting model may also be considered as a continuous-time version of (special cases of) the models of \citet{strimling2009tpb}, \citet{fogarty2015, fogarty2017}, and \cite{aoki2018}.
+In the discussion, we will --- as an outlook --- waive the admittedly unrealistic assumption of all-or-none transmission and explore what happens if every trait of the role model is independently transmitted to the learner with probability $b<1$.